Class meets MWF 1:30-2:20PM and M 2:30-3:20 in Wean Hall 7423

 What you should know: This course will be fast-paced.
 Prior familiarity with quantum mechanics is assumed at the graduate level of 33-755/756, and statistical mechanics/thermodynamics at the graduate level of 33-765.
 Students with less preparation (e.g. quantum mechanics at the undergraduate level of 33-445/446 and statistical mechanics at the level of 33-341/342) should consider taking the undergraduate Solid State Physics course 33-448 instead.

 Books: Several excellent books are available on reserve in the E&S library.
 Just ask at the desk.

 1. Ashcroft and Mermin, Solid State Physics, QC176.A83

 2. Simon, The Oxford Solid State Basics, e-book http://search.ebscohost.com/login.aspx?direct=true&scope=site&db=nlebk&db=nlabk&AN=598413

 3. Kittel, Introduction to Solid State Physics (8th edition), QC176.K5 2005

 4. Goodstein, States of Matter, QC173.3.G66

 Grading: Letter grades will be based on homework, midterm exams and a final exam.
-Homework assignments (click here) will be supplemented with reading of articles from the original literature.
+The first midterm exam is scheduled for Friday, Oct.
+5. Homework assignments (click here) will be supplemented with reading of articles from the original literature.
 Students will lead and participate in discussion of these articles.
-Grades will be recorded on Canvas.

 Note this outline is only approximate.
 Actual class coverage can be found here.